Appdynamics/DevNet-Labs/labs/fnd-04-appd-dbmon/lab-exercise-01.md

 2. Download the AppDynamics Database Visibility Agent
 3. Install the AppDynamics Database Visibility Agent
 4. Configure a Database Collector in the Controller
-5. Monitor and troubleshoot database issues - Part 1
+5. Monitor and troubleshoot Database issues - Part 1
-6. Monitor and troubleshoot database issues - Part 2
+6. Monitor and troubleshoot Database issues - Part 2

 ## Lab Virtual Machines